abellion/ngDatabase/README.md

 With ngDatabase you can store any data as you want (text, number, date, object, ...) thanks to human-friendly methods names.
 Work perfectly on desktop and mobile devices powered by Ionic Framwork (http://ionicframework.com/).

+Note that if you follow this documention from top to bottom you'll be able to get started with ngDatabase in less than 15 minutes !

 # Index

 * [Installation] (#installation)